FIN 401–03: Prohibited Transactions

 Payment of employee research stipends/grants on sponsored agency/orgs.

-Departmental loans to students and/or employees, unless the award is initiated directly by Student Financial Assistance.
+Departmental loans to students and/or employees, unless the award is initiated directly by Financial Aid and Scholarship Services.

 Student support payments charged to state agency/orgs, except for student independent contractor services (object/sub-object code 7310 39).